Many people find it necessary to find DIY soundproofing solutions to cut out pollution from traffic, neighbors, and other rooms in the same house.

 That said, it’s still possible to effectively soundproof a room on a budget, but you will have to spend much more money than if you were to just seal some gaps around the windows and doors.

-Here are the most effective (but much less cheap) methods of soundproofing a room.
+Here are the most effective methods of soundproofing a room on a budget.

 If you’re reasonably handy around the house, and there’s no issue with you installing a more permanent solution, then adding another layer of drywall to the walls and ceiling is a great place to start.